withastro/astro/packages/integrations/mdx/README.md

 ### Frontmatter

-Astro also supports YAML-based frontmatter out-of-the-box using the [remark-mdx-frontmatter](https://github.com/remcohaszing/remark-mdx-frontmatter) plugin.
+Astro also supports YAML-based frontmatter out-of-the-box.
 By default, all variables declared in a frontmatter fence (`---`) will be accessible via the `frontmatter` export.
 See the `frontmatterOptions` configuration to customize this behavior.

 For example, we can add a `title` and `publishDate` to an MDX page or component like so: